-- to organize the good scientific behavior of the tournament - to appoint the juries, their chair and co-chair - to arbitrate possible scientific disagreements - to create the list of problems for ETEAM e.
+- to organize the scientific holding of the tournament (scoring, ranking, etc.), - to appoint the juries, their chair and co-chair, - to arbitrate possible scientific disagreements, - to create the list of problems for ETEAM.

+e.
 The Jury: Local and International jurors